rhortal/immich-kiosk-image/README.md

 ## Features

-- **Automated Monitoring**: Checks the upstream repository every 5 minutes for changes
+- **Automated Monitoring**: Checks the upstream repository daily at midnight UTC for changes
 - **Docker Image Building**: Automatically builds and pushes Docker images to GitHub Container Registry
 - **Multi-architecture Support**: Currently focused on Linux/x86_64 (can be extended)
 - **Version Tagging**: Uses commit SHA and timestamps for image tagging